‘Summer House’ Season 7 Cast Revealed

 “What you’re saying is absolutely crazy pants to me,” Olivera answers.

-“I’m gonna reach a certain point where I just don’t give a f***,” Hubbard tells cameras.
+“I’m gonna reach a certain point where I just don’t give a f***,” Hubbard tells the camera.

 The trailer then cuts to another tense interaction, where Hubbard tells Olivera, “You bashed me the entire summer.”

 “I don’t talk s*** about you.
-I say it to your f****** face,” Olivera says back.
+I say it to your f****** face,” Olivera replies.

-In another scene, Olivera walks away crying saying she thinks the relationship with Hubbard is “beyond repair.”
+In another scene, Olivera walks away crying and says she thinks her relationship with Hubbard is “beyond repair.”

-The sneak peek also teased some heartache for DeSorbo, who was dating “Southern Charm” star Craig Conover, who is based in South Carolina.
+The sneak peek also teased heartache for DeSorbo, who was dating South Carolina-based “Southern Charm” star Craig Conover.

-“I feel like there’s a lot of pressure,” DeSorbo says about her long-distance relationship.
+“I feel like there’s a lot of pressure,” DeSorbo says of their relationship in the clip.

-While there are plenty of familiar faces returning to “Summer House,” new to the group are Feher, Leoni, and Prescod.
+While several familiar faces will be returning to “Summer House,” new to the group are Feher, Leoni, and Prescod.

-According to her cast description on Bravo’s website, Feher is “a content creator” from New Jersey who’s always wanted to find success in New York City.
-Feher is “very single” and has about “four or five” men who she casually dates.
-She is willing to settle down “until there’s someone worth dropping everyone else for,” her bio on Bravo says.
+According to the cast descriptions on Bravo’s website, Feher is “a content creator” from New Jersey who wanted to find success in New York City.
+She is described as “very single” with a “roster” of four or five men she casually dates.
+According to Feher’s Linked In account, she worked as an editorial assistant at Cosmopolitan from 2019-2020, where she “[t]raveled to Costa Rica to film an episode of The Bachelor” along with the magazine’s editor in chief.
+In an August 2020 interview with cultural ‘zine Rowdy spotlighting her work at Cosmo, Feher said it was her nature as a Gemini “to have your hands in a million different projects at once and want to say yes to everything.”

-Leoni is a former Marine who hails from Florida, his Bravo bio states.
-He left the Sunshine State to pursue a career in photography and filmmaking in NYC.
-Coming into the group as a single man, Leoni wonders if “his unique approach to flirting” will help him land a partner, his description on Bravo’s website says.
+Leoni, a former Marine and fitness model from Florida, left the Sunshine State to pursue a career in photography and filmmaking in NYC, his bio states, completing a bachelor’s degree at New York City’s School of Visual Arts in 2021, according to his Linked In.
+Leoni directed the short films Thoughtless (2019), Pitch Boys (2020), INK (2021) and Intern on Parade (2022), according to IMBD.

 “I was so surprised, I’m still in shock!”
 Hubbard told People in August 2022.

-Radke secretly asked Hubbard’s friends and family to attend a small celebration at a restaurant after the proposal.
+Radke said he secretly asked Hubbard’s friends and family to attend a small celebration at a restaurant after the proposal.

-“She kept saying, ‘Should I call my parents?’ — not knowing that they were also waiting for her.
-And I was like, ‘The service is spotty here, let’s just wait until we get to Dockers,’ knowing the next level of the surprise,” Radke told People.
+“She kept saying, ‘Should I call my parents?’ — not knowing that they were also waiting for her,” Radke told People.
+And I was like, ‘The service is spotty here, let’s just wait until we get to Dockers,’ knowing the next level of the surprise.”

 Radke and Hubbard have been on “Summer House” since it premiered in 2017.